yusufmasod/yusufmasod.github.io/index.md

 ## Selected Research Contributions

+Focused on print quality evaluation, digital workflow systems, and industry transformation in Malaysia.

 Masod, M. Y., & Zakaria, S. F. (2023).
 The Health and Outlook of the Printing Industry Post-Covid-19: Insight into the Malaysian Printing Industry.
 *Journal of Print and Media Technology Research*, 12(1), 21–34.